Triggers

 Temperature

-The Touch Device has a temperature sensor, which can be used in triggers.
+The TPC and TPS have a temperature sensor, which can be used in triggers.